jon-hanson/parsecj/README.md

 ## Text

-The [org.javafp.parsecj.Text](http://jon-hanson.github.io/parsecj/javadoc/latest/org/javafp/parsecj/Text.html) package provides in addition to the parsers in `Combinators`, the following parsers specialised for parsing text input:
+The `Text` package provides in addition to the parsers in `Combinators`, the following parsers specialised for parsing text input:

 Name | Parser Description | Returns